halfbyte/rubysynth/presentation/slides.md

 ---
 ### Don't try to understand the code examples!

 Note: This not meant as an insult.
 I'm just aware that it's a lot of code on very different subjects and it will be next to impossible to understand it during the presentation.
-Instead, go to [halfbyte/ruby_for_artists](https://github.com/ruby_for_artists) and study the examples there.
+Instead, go to [rubysynth.fun](https://rubysynth.fun) for more info.

 I'm providing the code fragments here to give you a sense of how much (or rather: how little) code is necessary and how the code looks in general.
 More of a teaser or taste bite than actually explaining how a library works.